 We saw deer near the parking lot before we even got out of the car.
 The dramatic red rocks and viewpoints, had us snapping photos all along the Rim Trail.
 This first half of the hike was the perfect length for the boys to have fun before stopping at the Reservoir for a lunch break.

-Some of Bear Gulch Cave was closed due to COVID, but we were fascinated by the portion of the trail that we could still access.
+Some of Bear Gulch Cave was closed, but we were fascinated by the portion of the trail that we could still access.
 The cave’s high rocky walls slope inward as you wander beneath massive Talus boulders along Bear Creek.
 This portion of the trail turned our little hike into a true adventure.
 All of the boys were inspired to rock scramble a bit on the way back to the car.

 If you have to choose one Pinnacles Trail for your day trip, I highly recommend this one!